wemake-services/wemake-vue-template/template/docs/template/faq.md

 ## Why do you use `now` for a demo project?

-This allows us to show how easy it is to deploy a full featured isomorphic app.
+This allows us to show how easy it is to deploy a full-featured isomorphic app.
-The main idea of this example is to demonstrate server side rendering features.
+The main idea of this example is to demonstrate server-side rendering features.
 Both with basic client interactions.

 ## Why do you use vscode and not vim/sublime/emacs/webstorm?

 First of all, you don't have to use `vscode`.
 Use the editor you love.
-Secondly, `vscode` is free (as in freedom), actively supported, has lot of `js` plugins.
+Secondly, `vscode` is free (as in freedom), actively supported, has a lot of `js` plugins.

 That's why we recommend it.